MEd SCI Faculty

 Follow Pat on Twitter @DrPatMaher or visit www.drpatmaher.com.

-In addition to all of the instructors above, the following people can be contacted to serve as a thesis advisor for the MEd(SCI).
+In addition to all of the instructors above, the following people can serve as a thesis advisor for the MEd(SCI).

 Dr. Garth Pickard is Professor Emeritus at the University of Regina (Faculty of Education) and is currently a Research Scientist with the University of Regina Institute of Energy, Environment, and Sustainable Communities (IEESC).
 He is also directly affiliated with the UNESCO International Network for Re-orienting Teacher Education towards Sustainability and the United Nations University Regional Centre of Expertise on Education for Sustainable Development.